Report a Window Strike

 3. Contact a wildlife rehabilitator

 Contact our partner CWRS (403-214-1312) for advice.
 If after hours, you can also call a local 24-hour vet.
 Whenever possible, it is best to have a window strike animal examined by a Wildlife Rehabilitator.
 Sadly, while birds may appear to be recovered and fly away on their own, they may actually have significant injuries which require treatment for survival.
 Left untreated, they may suffer or die later.
+The Cochrane Ecological Institute (403-932-5632) and the Alberta Institute for Wildlife Conservation (403-946-2361) can also provide support.

 4. Your safety is paramount